ashwintr/lnmtl_scrapper/README.md

 ### LNMTL_Scrapper

-A Web Application to Scrap a wesite and save the content of the pagge to an epub file.
+A script to Scrap a wesite and save the content of the pagge to an epub file.